Gender, Sexuality, and Intersectional Justice

 GSIJ 209 Queer of Color Critique Queer of color critique explores the relationships between embodiment, social location and knowledge production by examining how the confluence of race, sexuality, and gender operate to create unique forms of social inequality in the context of nation and capitalism.
 Focusing on how queer people of color have used theory as a survival tool, discursive intervention and platform for social justice, students will examine how and why specific social inequalities exist in contemporary U.S. culture.
 Dis-identifying with the unity of terms such as “people of color,” this course interrogates the specific circumstances affecting the production of theory by a diverse set of racial groups within the U.S. context while centering an understanding of cultural difference as inherently inflected by sexuality and gender.
 (Formerly CSQS 209)

-GSIJ 213 Transnational Feminism Is woman a global category?
+GSIJ 213 Transnational Feminisms Is woman a global category?
 How is gender performed differently across the globe?
 How do representations of first, second, and third-world women circulate transnationally?
 In this course, we will investigate how gendered bodies travel, perform, and are understood in a wide variety of national, diasporic, and global media contexts, from theater and film, to politics and popular culture.
 Prerequisite: GSIJ 100 or permission of instructor.
-(Formerly WMST 213) (Martin-Baron, offered alternate spring semesters)
+(Formerly WMST 213) (Martin-Baron, offered alternating years)

-GSIJ 218 Queer Representations in Theatre and Film How have LGBTQ artists explored the construction and contestation of lesbian, gay, bisexual, transgendered, and queer personhoods?
+GSIJ 218 Queer Representation in Theater and Film How have LGBTQ artists explored the construction and contestation of lesbian, gay, bisexual, transgendered, and queer personhoods?
 How has the mainstream media explored - and exploited - queer identities?
 This course explores the interplay between representation and identification via the rapidly developing fields of queer performance and media studies.
 Throughout, we will investigate the meaning of “queer,” as well as its intersections among and across a wide range of identifications.
 We will consider the role of theater, film, and performance not only in the creation of queer histories, communities, and identities, but also as a means of resetting what counts as normal and normative.
 Central to his course will be a number of dramatic and filmic texts.
 Methodologically, we will draw from both performance and film theory as well as the theoretical demands of queer and feminist scholarship.
 While sharpening their writing skills through a variety of shorter writing assignments, students will also engage in sustained semester-long original research project.
-(Formerly WMST 218)
+(Martin-Baron, Formerly WMST 218, offered alternating years)

 GSIJ 220 The Body Politic To inquire into "The body politic" is to inquire into the riddle of the relationship between the corporeal body and the social, political, economic, and environmental body.
 It is to ask oneself where one's own body begins and ends - does skin mark the boundary of the bodies?
 If so, what differentiates bodies such that some bodies are at the heart of political battles over rights and freedoms (including waging war in the name of women's bodies and access to reproductive rights or queer rights to love freely)?
 How is the idea of gender equality invoked to index non-violence and peace, economic well-being, or freedom?
 How do gendered bodies become the site of social and personal struggle?
 How do different traditions of thought and belief depict bodies?
 Do these different views carry consequences for how we inhabit our bodies and/or distinguish ourselves from animals?
 This course seeks to address some of these questions through theory, history, literature, film, guest speakers and movement - walking, dancing, and yoga - of the body.
 (Formerly WMST 220) (Bayer)